lijumjose/VIPMP/src/pages/docs/customer_account/high_pen_apis.md

 ## Get subscription

 Use the `GET /v3/customers/{{customerId}}/subscriptions` API to get the subscription details.
-Along with ther details, it displays the `renewalCode` in the autoRenewal preferences if the customer has opted for it for the next term.
+Along with their details, it displays the `renewalCode` in the autoRenewal preferences if the customer has opted for it for the next term.

 ### Request header